-The 2001 WNBA Draft was an important one for the Utah Starzz, as it helped solidify them as a championship contender.
+Coming off of an 18-14 season, the 2001 WNBA Draft was an important one for the Utah Starzz, as it helped solidify them as a playoff contender.
 The Starzz already boasted the likes of Margo Dydek, Natalie Williams, Jennifer Azzi and Adrienne Goodson in their starting five, and with the eighth overall pick in the draft, Utah selected LSU guard Marie Ferdinand.

 The Starzz were swept by Sacramento in the conference semifinals, but came back the following season to post their first 20-win campaign.
 Ferdinand improved her game across the board, earning her first All-Star nod, averaging 15.3 points, 3.3 rebounds, 2.8 assists and 1.6 steals per game.